Why You Need A Brand Photo Shoot

 On the flip side, if you have up-to-date, high quality pictures that capture your personality and that of your team, you will come across more professional, as a quality business and approachable to potential clients.

 If you were on the client side, who would you want to work with?
 Clearly the answer is the latter company, so now we move to how your pictures can humanize your brand.

 You may be giving out a business card with your logo at a networking event or even passing out flyers, but a pretty logo is not who your clients are going to end up working with.
 They are going to work with you and your team.

 “People don’t work with a logo.
-People work with people.” says Channing Muller, Principal and Founder of DCM Communications which is attributed to on her website.
+People work with people.” says Channing Muller, DCM’s Principal, a perspective which is attributed to on her website.

 A branded shoot lets you showcase the team behind the logo and ensures that first (or 10th) impression is consistent with the people who’ll be executing the contract that comes in.